RedHatGov/redhatgov.github.io/content/workshops/rhosp_101/9_heat.md

 On Windows, you will need to download [putty](https://the.earth.li/~sgtatham/putty/latest/w64/putty.exe) if you don't already have it.
 This is an exe file that does not need to be installed.
 Just run.
 {{% /alert %}}

-> On Linux or Mac, in your terminal, ssh to rhshadowbox.hopto.org on port 1122
+> On Linux or Mac, in your terminal, ssh to rhshadowbox.hopto.org on port 22

 ```
-$ ssh studentX@rhshadowbox.hopto.org -p 1122
+$ ssh studentX@192.168.1.77
 ```

-If on Windows, run putty, enter **rhshadowbox.hopto.org** as the host and **1122** as the port.
+If on Windows, run putty, enter **192.168.1.77** as the host and **22** as the port.

 You will get asked if you are sure you want to connect.
 Type **yes** and hit enter.